isfegu/musket/README.md

 Create a file with the name of the new destination inside [`destinations`](./src/destinations/) folder.

-This file must:
+##### 2.1.
+Develop the destination logic

-1. have a public `struct` with the fields needed to configure the destination.
+Add a public `struct` with the fields needed to configure the destination.
 This fields must be `pub`.

-2. implement `Destination` trait.
+Add all the login needed to send the URL, and the tags, to the destination in the `Destination` trait implementation.

+##### 2.2.
+Handle the errors

+In the [`errors.rs`](./src/destinations/errors.rs) file, add the new destination as a variant of the enum `DestinationError` and add the new destination in the pattern matching in the `Display` trait implementation of the `DestinationError` .

-3. implement `From` trait for `DestinationError`.
+Back in the module file, implement the `From` trait for `DestinationError`.

+##### 2.4.
+Enable the module

 Once created, add the new module as a public module in the `destination` module inside the [`mod.rs`](./src/destinations/mod.rs) file.